bartbutenaers/node-red-contrib-rtsp-client/README.md

 1. The RTSP node sends output messages, containing MP4 containers (with chunked MP4 segments)
 2. The [node-red-contrib-mp4frag](https://github.com/kevinGodell/node-red-contrib-mp4frag)node which will convert the chunked MP4 segements to ***fragmented MP4***.
 3. The [node-red-contrib-ui-mp4frag](https://github.com/kevinGodell/node-red-contrib-ui-mp4frag) node will display the fragmented MP4 in the Node-RED dashboard.
+   Note that you can send an url (for the HLS playlist) to the ui-mp4frag node, so the hls.js player can play the hls.m3u8 file.
+But that introduces a delay, which prevents us from implementing near-realtime viewing.
+Therefore we will push the MP4 fragments (via socket.io) to the dashboard, which has a much smaller delay (i.e. only the delay of a single segment).

 ### RTSP stream statistics
 In the config screen it can be configured how often a statistics output message should be send on the "Statistics" output.
 Such an output message contains all kind of statistical information about the RTSP stream: